Lontong: Dishes

-Just like rice, the taste of lontong is bland and neutral, it depends on other ingredients to give taste through spices and sauces.
-Commonly, lontong serves as the compact alternative of steamed rice.
-It can be served with almost any traditional dish recipes as staple food, but mostly have peanut sauce or coconut milk-based soup.
+Similar to rice, the taste of lontong is bland and neutral, and it depends on other ingredients to give a taste through spices and sauces.
+Commonly, lontong serves as a compact alternative to steamed rice.
+It can be served with almost any traditional dish recipe as a staple food, but is often eaten with peanut sauce or coconut milk-based soup.

 Indonesia

 Lontong sayur

-In Indonesia, especially among Betawi people, lontong usually served as lontong sayur, pieces of lontong served in coconut milk soup with shredded chayote, tempeh, tofu, hard-boiled egg, sambal and kerupuk.
+In Indonesia, especially among Betawi people, lontong usually served as lontong sayur, pieces of lontong served in coconut milk soup with shredded chayote, tempeh, tofu, hard-boiled egg, sambal, and kerupuk.
 Lontong sayur is related and quite similar to Ketupat sayur and is a favourite breakfast menu next to bubur ayam and nasi uduk.